 The test showed 4% to 10% of the sample mass reported to the heavy mineral concentrate, which contained between 44% and 77% of the gold.
-Another 13% to 33% of the gold reported to the minus 500 mesh slime fraction with the balance reporting to the +35 mesh float fraction.
-Silver values in the ore were essentially negligible and the silver did not report to the heavy mineral concentrate with the gold.
-Microprobe analysis of one gold grain indicated that the silver content was 7.4%.
-The balance of the silver was probably held in other sulphide phases.
+Another 13% to 33% of the gold reported to the minus 500 mesh slime fraction with the balance reporting to

 The main sulphide minerals in the heavy mineral concentrates were pyrite and arsenopyrite in ratios ranging from 2:1 to 6:1.
 Pyrrhotite and chalcopyrite were commonly observed as inclusions in both pyrite and arsenopyrite.
 Pyrite may be euhedral or anhedral and was frequently porous, enclosing abundant inclusions of gangue and rutile.
 Sphalerite tended to occur as liberated grains or intergrowths with pyrite and arsenopyrite rather than as inclusions.
 Trace amounts of several other sulphide minerals and gold were also present.
 Hematite was observed in the only partially oxidized sample examined.
-Marcasite was reported in some samples also, and in one of these it occured as distinct clusters of acicular crystals and was possibly a product of oxidation.
+Marcasite was reported in some samples also, and in one of these it occurred as distinct clusters of acicular crystals and was possibly a product of oxidation.

 Gold occurrences were scarce.
-The size of the gold varied between less than 5 and 23 $\mu$ m.
+The size of the gold varied between less than 5 and 23 μ m.
 The particles observed were mostly associated with arsenopyrite as small attachments or inclusions, and one liberated particle was found in the minus 500-mesh product of the partially oxidized volcanic-hosted sample.